-Hey, foraging friends!
-Today, I want to introduce you to a delicious soup recipe that you won’t be able to resist: Wild Garlic And Nettle Soup.
-This is by far the best nettle soup recipe I have ever tried!
-Wild garlic, with its fantastic flavour is a perfect complement to stinging nettles, and this soup is great for those who don’t fully enjoy the nettle taste.
+This Wild Garlic And Nettle Soup is by far the best nettle soup recipe I have ever tried!
+Wild garlic, with its fantastic flavour is a perfect complement to stinging nettles, and this soup is great for those who don’t fully enjoy the taste of nettles.
 Not only is it tasty, but it’s also packed with vitamin C, and because most of the ingredients are foraged, it’s a really budget-friendly recipe.

 WILD GARLIC AND NETTLE SOUP INGREDIENTS